 Instead of relying on email to streamline everything from scheduling tasks and collaborating on projects, make everyone’s life easier by utilising software tools.
 There are thousands upon thousands of smart business management tools on the modern market that are specifically designed to streamline every facet of regular business dealings.
 Weigh your options carefully before settling on a software package, as some can be rather expensive.

-Here are a few of our favourite time management, project management, and file management applications:
+Here are a few of our favourite time management, project management, & file management applications:

 - When I Work – Schedule your hourly team members, view weekly overviews of your team’s schedule, and optimise everyone’s team with this simple, user-friendly app.